Kukudukuuuu/offline-kuku/README.md

 ## What is this

 Two files.
-One Node.js server, one HTML client.
-One person starts the server, everyone on the same Wi-Fi opens `client.html` in a browser and connects.
-That's the whole thing.
+One Node.js server, one HTML client and everyone on the same network can access it in a browser and connect via the server ip.

 Built with IBM Plex Mono and a terminal aesthetic.
-No frameworks, no build step, no accounts.
+No frameworks, no build step.

 ---